Optimal strategies for weighted ray search: Strategies and the Overall Approach

-since $\phi$ is increasing.
-Moreover, $\phi(1)=9>3+2e$, hence the upper bound follows.
-This bound is tight for the instance $I$ in which there is only one target of weight $w$, and $W_I=w$ (i.e., standard ray searching for a single target). \end{proof} In order to prove Theorems~\ref{thm:weights} and~\ref{thm:subsets}, we will need the following lemma that addresses the extremes cases. \begin{lemma} Given an instance $I$ of {\WS} for which $s_I=m$ or $W/w_{\max,I}=m$, we have $c( \mathsc{AdSch},I) \leq (3+2e) \opt(I)$.
-Moreover, for every strategy $\Sigma$, there exists $I$ such that $c({\Sigma},I) \geq (2-\epsilon) \opt(I)$, for arbitrarily small $\epsilon$. \end{lemma} \begin{proof} The upper bound follows directly from the upper bounds of Lemmas~\ref{thm:reduction} and~\ref{thm:SubsetSearchUpper}.
+\proof{Proof.} The upper bound follows directly from the upper bounds of Lemmas~\ref{thm:reduction} and~\ref{thm:SubsetSearchUpper}.
 Remains thus to show the second part of the lemma.
 To this end, consider any strategy $\Sigma$ that has to locate all $m$ targets (as stipulated by the assumption).
 Consider any snapshot of the execution of the strategy at the moment the searcher returns to the origin, and let $l_i$ denote the depth at which ray $i$ has been searched.
 Consider an instance $I$ in which $m$ targets of unit weights are placed such that there is a target at distance $l_i+\epsilon$, for arbitrarily small $\epsilon$, and $W_I=m$.
-Then $c(\Sigma,I)\geq 2\sum_{i=0}^{m-1}l_i+\opt(I)$, and for sufficiently small $\epsilon$, we have that $2\sum_{i=0}^{m-1} l_i \geq (1+\epsilon)\opt(I)$, which yields the result. \end{proof}
+Then $c(\Sigma,I)\geq 2\sum_{i=0}^{m-1}l_i+\opt(I)$, and for sufficiently small $\epsilon$, we have that $2\sum_{i=0}^{m-1} l_i \geq (1+\epsilon)\opt(I)$, which yields the result. \endproof

+Having established bounds for the extreme cases, we can now proceed with the proofs of Theorems~\ref{thm:weights} and~\ref{thm:subsets}.
+Recall that these theorems establish our main parametric results on the competitive ratio of weighted search.

+\begin{proof}{Proof of Theorem~\ref{thm:weights}.} The upper bound in the general case follows from Lemmas~\ref{thm:reduction} and~\ref{thm:SubsetSearchUpper}.
+For the lower bound (the general case), consider an instance $I$ in which all targets have weight $w>0$, and $W=tw$, for some $t\in {\mathbb R}^+$.
+Then any strategy must locate $\lceil t \rceil$ targets; from~\cite{multi-target}, the competitive ratio is at least $\phi(m-t)=\phi(m-\lceil \frac{W}{w_{\max,I}}\rceil)$.
+The upper and lower bounds in the extreme case are given by Lemma~\ref{thm:spastiko.case}. \end{proof}